katzenpost/katzenpost/docs/specs/end_to_end.rst

 	 * the list of public keys and addresses of the active mixes,

-      * Mix Network Consensus Document containing Mix Descriptors as described in the Panoramix Mix Network PKI Specification
+      * Mix Network Consensus Document containing Mix Descriptors as described in the Katzenpost Mix Network PKI Specification

       * Current mix network time via Rough Time protocol with mixes